HUANG37W/cse212-final-project/outline.md

 ## IV.
 [Tree](./3-tree.md)

 - Introduction
+- Use of Binary Trees
+- Basic Operations
+- Create Root
-- Search within a Tree
+- Insert into a Tree
-- Tree Insertion
-- Display a Tree
+- Traversing a tree
-- Tree Operation & Efficiency
+- Tree Traversal Algorithms
+- BST in Python
 - Example
-- Problem to Solve
+- Problem to solve